DoubleDebug/fake-reddit/README.md

 # fake-reddit

-Reddit-like web app with ReactFire
+Reddit clone web app with React and Firebase